johnny-tavares/Threat_Dashboard/README.md

 2. Configure your system to use dnsmasq for DNS queries.
 Update your system DNS settings to point to the local dnsmasq instance.
 3. Specify the log directory for dnsmasq in the script configuration.

+### npcap Setup (If not using dnsmasq)

+In order to monitor the network, the Scapy library requires npcap to be downloaded.
+Once installed, ensure that Npcap is running to allow Scapy to capture and send network packets.

 ### Running the Baseline Script

 Before running the main monitoring script, you must establish a baseline for tracking.
 Go into the File\_Integrity\_Monitor directory.
 Run the following command: